 Development that incorporates environmental and ecological features to reduce energy and water consumption, minimise waste and impact on utilities infrastructure will be supported.
-Wildlife conservation and habitat protection will be expected to be integral to new development proposals.
+Wildlife conservation and habitat protection will be expected to be integral to new development proposals, where appropriate.

-Many comments and survey responses were concerned with various elements of sustainable design and how new development can be integrated into existing water, sewerage and energy infrastructure.
+- 8.2.3 Many comments and survey responses were concerned with various elements of sustainable design and how new development can be integrated into existing water, sewerage and energy infrastructure.
 Survey responses showed strong support in particular for domestic solar energy solutions and energy conservation in new buildings.
-Whilst the need to support and promote habitat and wildlife management also featured in survey responses.

-This approach is reflected in Telford and Wrekin Council's Local Plan which seeks to promote sustainable design of new development integrating elements of resource management and habitat and wildlife conservation into design and construction.
+Whilst the need to support and promote habitat and wildlife management also featured in survey responses. - 8.2.4 This approach is reflected in Telford and Wrekin Council's Local Plan which seeks to promote sustainable design of new development integrating elements of resource management and habitat and wildlife conservation into design and construction.